Recruitment of Academic Staff at Aarhus School of Architecture

 The school has a particular focus on the following areas:

-You can read more about the way we hire academic staff at the school in the following.
+Below, you can read more about the way we hire academic staff at the school.

 The decision to advertise academic positions is made by the school’s Rector.